What stops the clock in the NFL? What are the rules regarding ball out of bounds?

 I have a confession to make.
 I have lived more than half of my life in Europe.
 Although I grew up in south Louisiana (New Orleans Saints represent!), and went to college in Georgia, I married a Spanish girl and made my home on the other side of the pond.
 All of my adult experiences, paying into a pension, getting a mortgage, having children, have been through the lens of Europe.
 My mother claims that I am now more European than American.
 And if it weren’t for my love of baseball and the NFL, I might agree with her.

 But with the NFL now playing four regular season games per season in London, and the ever-present rumors that an expansion team will be located there in the not-too-distant future, surely Europe and the NFL are not mutually exclusive, you say.
 And you would be right.
 Tens of thousands of European fans, possibly even hundreds of thousands across the entire continent, are every bit as devoted to the game as anyone in Green Bay or Dallas would ever be.
 But there are a few common questions that, as an American, I have heard and answered a million times.
-They all revolve around two things, the pads and the clock.
+They all revolve around two things: the pads and the clock.

 Europeans, and indeed anyone from outside of North America, will parrot the same words when they are first exposed to American football.
 “It’s so stop-start.
 Why is it always stopping?”
 It is like a broken record and over the years of explaining and re-explaining, I thought that perhaps it was time that I should get a proper handle on the clock situation in the NFL.

 The manipulation of the game clock and play clock, typically near the end of a half, is the heart and soul of football.
-It is in no way unique to football, though, as even the most cursory glance at the flopping on the ground, feigning injury and making pointless substitutions in the dying minutes of a soccer match will tell you.
+It is in no way unique to football, though, as even the most cursory glance at all of the flopping on the ground, feigning injury and making pointless substitutions in the dying minutes of any soccer match will tell you.
 The difference might be that clock management strategies are a significant part of the entire American football match, not just the waning moments, and an elaborate set of rules dictates when the game clock stops between downs, and when it continues to run.

 The Game Clock